ru22-14/beauty-boutique/README.md

 - [Google mail](https://mail.google.com/) : os secure, smart and easy-to-use email solution
 - [AWS](https://aws.amazon.com/) : hosting server for static files and images
 - [Balsamiq](https://balsamiq.cloud/): used to create the wireframes for design
-- [ER Diagram](https://dbdiagram.io/): used to create the entity relationship diagram between models.
+- [DB Diagram](https://dbdiagram.io/): used to create the entity relationship diagram between models.
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/install.html) : let you control the behavior of form in a very elegent way.
 - [psycopg2](https://pypi.org/project/psycopg2/) :  Python-PostgreSQL Database Adapter
 - [Unsplash](https://unsplash.com/) : is used to get the  beautiful, free images and photos for this project.